Stanley Baker: Production

 Baker formed the production company Oakhurst Productions with Michael Deeley.
 Its first cinema film was Robbery (1967), a heist film with Baker in the lead role.
 It was a solid success in Britain and launched the Hollywood career of director Peter Yates.
-Baker announced he would make another film for Levine, A Nice Girl Like Me acting opposite Hayley Mills who would play a girl who constantly gets pregnant.
+Baker announced he would make another film for Levine, A Nice Girl Like Me acting opposite Hayley Mills who would play a girl who repeatedly gets pregnant.
 The film would be made by Levine, but not with Baker or Mills.
 He was also going to film the John Roeburt novel The Climate of Hell with James Goldstone. and the Norman Lewis novel Everyman's Brother.
-He appeared in The Girl with the Pistol (1968), an Italian comedy, then worked as a producer only on two films for Oakhurst: The Other People (1968), which was never released, and The Italian Job (1969) a heist comedy with Michael Caine, a big hit.
+He appeared in The Girl with the Pistol (1968), an Italian comedy, then worked as a producer only on two films for Oakhurst: Sleep Is Lovely (1968), which was never released, and The Italian Job (1969) a heist comedy with Michael Caine, a big hit.
 He was also part of the consortium which set up Harlech Television.
 At the end of 1968 exhibitors voted him the ninth biggest star in Britain, after John Wayne, Julie Christie, Steve McQueen, Tommy Steele, Paul Newman, Sean Connery, Clint Eastwood and Julie Andrews.

 Baker produced and starred in Where's Jack?
 (1969) for Oakhurst opposite Tommy Steele for director James Clavell.
 It was a box office failure.

 As an actor only, he appeared in The Games (1970) for 20th Century Fox.
 He appeared in two films for producer Dimitri de Grunwald: The Last Grenade (1970), playing a mercenary, and Perfect Friday (1970), a heist movie directed by Peter Hall which Baker helped produce.